 Visit Oia and experience a little piece of paradise

 Oia, a beautiful village of white-washed houses, is located on the north-western tip of Santorini.
-It is a half-hour bus ride from Fira, but we recommend that you take a local boat from the port to Oia instead when you first arrive.
+It is a half-hour bus ride from Fira.
+We usually recommend that you start your day in Oia by hopping on a local boat from the port to Oia when you first arrive by tender.
 When the boat drops you off in Oia, it’s just a short bus ride to the center.
+You can then catch a local bus back to Fira to use the cable car to return to the port.

 Oia is famous for its sunsets.
 Look out over the roofs of the famous Blue Domed Churches, probably one of the most well-known images of Santorini.